Treatment Cost Calculator: Is Cash Pay or Copay Cheaper?

 Est. total for - -

-This tool provides general educational estimates only and should not be used for financial planning or healthcare decisions.
-Actual costs depend on many factors including your specific provider's rates, your insurance plan details (deductibles, copays, coinsurance, out-of-network fees), your location, session length, and individual treatment needs.
+This cost estimator tool provides general educational cost estimates for healthcare costs only and should not be used for financial planning or healthcare decisions.
+Any good faith estimate is only an estimate, not a contract, and actual charges may differ if additional items or supplies arise or if treatment needs change.
+Actual costs depend on many factors including your specific provider's rates, whether you are insured, your health plan details (deductibles, copays, coinsurance, out-of-network fees), your location, session length, and individual treatment needs, all of which can affect out of pocket costs for individuals.
 Many platforms offer sliding scale pricing or financial assistance.
 Always verify pricing directly with providers and your insurance company before beginning services.

 Want personalized guidance?